Friendship: Types of friendship

+Aristotle wrote of there being three kinds of friendships: those in recognition of pleasure, those in recognition of advantage, and those in recognition of virtue.

 Same-sex friendships

 In general, female bonding tends to focus on interpersonal connections and mutual support.
 Women tend to be more expressive in their same-sex friendships.
 Girls report more anxiety, jealousy, and relational victimization and less stability related to their friendships.

 Male bonding can be more focused on social status, and may discourage the expression of emotional needs.
 Men are more likely to define friendships in terms of shared physical experiences.
 Boys report higher levels of physical violence related to their friendships.

 Male-male friendships are generally more like alliances, while female-female friendships are much more attachment-based.
 This also means that the end of male-male friendships tends to be less emotionally upsetting than that of female-female friendships.
 Many older men may rely upon a female companion, such as a spouse, to compensate for their comparative lack of social capital.
 One study found that women in Europe and North America were slightly more likely than men to self-report having a best friend.

 Preference for same sex friendships over cross-sex friendships is also called homosociality or gender homophily.